MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-44/README.md

 - Paths in notebooks are relative to the `notebooks/` directory (e.g., `../data/...`)
 - Outputs are overwritten to keep a clean state (idempotent runs)
 - Some steps (window operations) warn about single-partition execution on local; for larger scale, configure Spark partitions and executors accordingly
+- All random processes use fixed seeds 'np.random.seed(42)' to ensure reproducibility